Chrom3D/INC-tutorial/README.md

 awk '$6==1' chr18_bead_interactions.lads.gtrack | cut -f 4 > lads.ids
 python processing_scripts/color_beads.py model.cmm lads.ids 255,0,0 OVERRIDE > model_redlad.cmm
 ```
+The `lads.ids` now contains the ids (4th column) of all the beads with a periphery constraint (6th column) of 1.
 The `processing_scripts/color_beads.py` script specifies that all beads with ids listed in `lads.ids` should be colored in RGB value `255,0,0` (i.e. red color) in the Chrom3D output file ([CMM](https://www.cgl.ucsf.edu/chimera/docs/ContributedSoftware/volumepathtracer/volumepathtracer.html#markerfiles) file format).
+The `OVERRIDE` keyword specifies that any existing color definitions in the file should be ignored.

 - Do the steps from step 18., but open and visualize the `model_redlad.cmm` file instead